LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 Having this data also allows us to spot opportunities for collaboration that were previously difficult for anyone to manually detect.

 For example, with mobile library stops mapped we can see stops that are either side of the borders of local authorities.
-By displaying visit dates we can then also see where these could allow for collaboration for efficiency.
+By displaying visit dates we can then also see where these could allow for collaboration.
 Such as one authority visiting another's mobile library stop when in the area.

 We can also use route information to show where a neighbouring mobile library may pass by or through a community within a neighbouring local authority.